 SEC.
-4. Definition of Terms. - As used in this Act:
+4. Definition of Terms. - As used in this Act, the following terms shall mean:

 a.
 Human Rights and Fundamental Freedoms refer to rights or entitlements inherent in all human persons and freedoms recognized in or declared by international and regional human rights instruments and customary international law and by national laws that are consistent with the said instruments and law;